When & Where

 • Understand, summarize and comment texts written in formal and informal registers

-• Express your own views, react to the views of others, evaluate, develop independent discourse and participate in discussions.
+• Express your own views, react to the views of others, evaluate, develop independent discourse and participate in discussions using appropriate linguistic structures.

 • Report and paraphrase what you hear, accurately manipulating the language

-This is a communicative course that uses a variety of methods and visuals adapted for online learning.
+This is a communicative course that uses a variety of methods and visuals adapted for online and in centre learning.
 The student-centred approach requires a variety of communicative, collaborative activities involving language manipulation: debates, discussions, and presentations.
-These online activities are complemented by reading, reading for gist, and listening activities, including authentic as well as learning specific listening audio recordings and video-clips.
+These activities are complemented by reading, reading for gist, and listening activities, including authentic as well as learning specific listening audio recordings and video-clips.
 Many of the reading and listening activities are completed as a preparatory activity before the lesson, so more online time is spent in collaborative follow-up activities and commentaries and specially designed tasks geared to consolidate new acquired vocabulary, foster confidence and improve pronunciation and intonation.
 Grammar and syntax are also included as communicative learning activities and normally complemented by written follow-up exercises.
 New more complex grammatical structures are gradually introduced in relation with specific topics of conversation or discussion.
 The study of a short literary text is offered in this course and a reading guide and questionnaire are provided to encourage analysis and evaluation.
-All the preparatory activities, video-clips and recordings required for the online lesson are uploaded in Moodle or other digital platforms according to requirements.
-Students are given regular feedback from the tutor, but self-correction and pair correction are also encouraged in a supportive environment
+All the preparatory activities, video-clips and recordings required for the online lesson are uploaded in Microsoft Teams.
+Students are given regular feedback from the tutor, but self-correction and pair correction are also encouraged in a supportive environment. .

 Entry requirements